mattimoller/ContainerizedApps-Cloud-hackathon/README.md

 # Containerized application BearingPoint Hackathon
-This GitHub repository will take you through how to deploy an application on AWS using a Docker Image for your application.
+This GitHub repository will take you through how to deploy an application on AWS using a Docker Image and container.
 The application is a Python web application using the visualization library Dash.
+The application shows some dummy data

 ## Competency prerequisites
 There are no required prerequisites to complete the tasks in the hackathon, but some previous knowledge is benefitial.